FlorenceBastaraud/swiftride/README.md

 # SwiftRide - E-commerce Website

-Welcome to **SwiftRide**, your one-stop shop for rollers, skateboards, scooters, and all the equipment you need to ride in style and safety!
+Welcome to **SwiftRide**, your one-stop shop for rollers, skateboards, bikes, and all the equipment you need to ride in style and safety!

 ## Table of Contents